apra93/leabra-tf/README.rst

 - Streamline analysis pipeline to be reproducible on your own machine (if not already)
-- Write new implementation and analysis tests, and add to CI.
+- Write new implementation and analysis tests, then add to CI pipeline.
 - Compile notebooks into a 2.0 release report, and write documentation.
+- Make PR and wait three days before merging.
+Don't work on it in between.

 **2.1 Release**